Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Tasks, Datasets, and Raised Questions

 \subsection{Masked Language Modeling}

 The \dataset{WikiText-2} dataset \citep{Merity2017PointerSM} is a subset of the English Wikipedia developed for use in long-term dependency language modeling.
 It contains the first $2$ million words of a dump of the English Wikipedia at the time of creation.
 We report the perplexity on the dev and test sets.
+We hypothesize that retaining better pretraining performance points to increased reliability.
+See \Secref{ssec:eval-selection}.